Create, don’t consume

 1. Consumption is death

-Of course you can’t be creating 100% of the time, but if you begin to notice all the things that are, at their heart, creative acts or can be transformed into creative acts, you’ll be surprised how much of your day can be spent in active creation.
+Of course people can’t spend all their day actively engaged in the highest levels of creation, but if one begins to notice all the things that are, at their heart, creative acts or can be transformed into creative acts, they’ll be surprised how much of their day can be spent in active creation.
 I’d say at least 90% and you’ll see why later.

-I fucking hate the phrase “doom scrolling”, but it’s appropriate for what the majority of people nowadays do with their lives.
+I get annoyed by phrase “doom scrolling”, but it’s appropriate for what the majority of people nowadays do with their lives.
 It’s depressing to think about.
 People scrolling endlessly, getting a fix that will never satisfy them.
 Even worse is how homogenizing it is.
 There seems to be a small, rotating collection of ideas, thoughts, and memes out in the world that the majority of people flock around.
 And the gravity of those memes is so strong, that it’s very difficult to avoid getting sucked into even when you actively evade.

 You rationalize this consumption by seeing every post as “facts”, when in reality your brain won’t even truly accept them as facts unless you arrive at them yourself or through your own experiences.
 I’m talking a gun-to-your-head-you-die-if-this-fact-isn’t-true situation.
 You would begin to realize the non-zero probability of the “fact” being bullshit or completely unverifiable.
 Even if there’s actual good facts you’re consuming, to what end are you consuming them?